Juno Awards: Ceremonies

 The Juno Awards events were not conducted outside Toronto until 1991.
 Since then, the ceremonies have been hosted throughout Canada, reaching both coasts.
-The provinces of New Brunswick, Prince Edward Island, Quebec, and the Territories, have yet to play host to the Junos.
+The provinces of New Brunswick, Prince Edward Island, Quebec, Yukon, Nunavut, and the Northwest Territories, have yet to play host to the Junos.
 In recent years, the various locations often host a number of supporting events and festivals surrounding the awards.

 Live performances

 Beginning in 1975 when the CBC began to televise the Junos live performances were featured throughout the show.
 The Canadian Music Hall of Fame was introduced in 1978.
 These are the performers who appeared during the show and those who were inducted into the Canadian Music Hall of fame.

 Award categories

 The "General Field" are awards which are not restricted by music genre.